rhomobile/rhomobile-docs/docs/en/edge/guide/debugging_js.md

 ### Setting breakpoints, inspecting variables

 1. From the dropdown near the top of the Scripts tab, **select the JavaScript source file** you want to debug.
-2. Find a line that needs a breakpoint and **click its line number**.
+2. To set a breakpoint at a code line, **click its line number**.
 A breakpoint flag will appear.
-3. Next time you run the app, it will pause at breakpoints (or if you press the 'Pause' button).
+3. Next time you run, the app will pause at breakpoints (or after pressing the Pause button).
 4. When paused, **inspect the values of JavaScript variables** under the "Scope Variables" header, at right.

 ![Breakpoints](http://rhodocs-images.s3.amazonaws.com/guide/debugging_with_rhosimulator/javascript-breakpoints.png)

 **NOTES:**<br>

-* **Local variables are displayed** under the **"Scope Variables"** heading.
+* **Local variables are displayed under** the **"Scope Variables"** heading.
 * If you **switch to a different stack frame under the "Call Stack" heading**, the local variables displayed will match the currently selected stack frame.
 * **Use "Watch Expressions" to evaluate an expression every time** the code is paused.
 These can include variables or any valid JavaScript expression.
 * To **remove a breakpoint, click on its line-number** flag.
 * **Breakpoints also are presented in a list view** under the "Breakpoints" heading at right.
-* **Use the checkboxes to toggle Breakpoints** on and off.
+* **Use the checkboxes in list view to toggle Breakpoints** on and off.

->>>>>>>RESUME HERE ON THURSDAY

-### The console
+### Using the Console

-The 'Console' tab allows you to view log messages and also to execute and debug your JavaScript.
+The **Console tab allows JavaScript execution and debugging** and displays log messages.

 ![Console](http://rhodocs-images.s3.amazonaws.com/guide/debugging_with_rhosimulator/console.png)

-The console can also be accessed as part of any of the other tabs by using the 'Show console' button at the bottom left corner of the other tabs.
+**Access the Console tab from other tabs using the "Show Console" button** at the bottom-left corner of other tabs.

 ![Embedded Console](http://rhodocs-images.s3.amazonaws.com/guide/debugging_with_rhosimulator/console-embedded.png)